Asuraid/Asuraid/README.md

 <p align="left"><b>For PonyTown Info/BYI:</b></p>
 <ul>
   <li>No real DNI, I'll just hide/block if you're being weird.
 Would prefer not talking about other Zhongli ships though, and <i>please</i> don't be weird about interactions if I'm on my Zhongli skin (especially as Childe or Xiao, I <i>do not</i> like those ships).</li>
   <li>I am a bit shy with talking so I don't <i>usually</i> initiate convos/new topics, minus maybe giving a friendly poke if we share interests.
 If you're on a GI OC skin ...
-I'll shyly sit close.</li>
+I'll shyly sit close.
+I don't bite so please feel free to interact!!</li>
   <li>Kiss emotes are <i>okay</i> with me, I just do not return them if you're not friends—as for friend reqs, I will tend to ignore them if we haven't chatted to some degree!!!</li>
   <li>I don't really roleplay, sorry; I'll do lighthearted banter as my skins with friends, but it's really not my interest here.</li>
   <li>If I'm 🌙 I'm <i>usually</i> still around, just not as chatty (or genuinely AFK if I'm using the sleep emote) so you can whisp me to get my attention if I don't poof.
 If I'm ⛔ it means I'm in the middle of something so I can't really talk, or very low energy for socializing, so I may only just respond with emotes and nothing else.</li>